leoschur/lithtech/README.md

 Recent Developments
 ===================
+Thanks to Rohit Nirmal for his time in enabling DXVK-native and getting NOLF2 working with the retail assets.

+The travis-ci builds have become stagnant however I still maintain a mirror on gitlab where the pipelines now build and run tests against them in 2 stages, meaning the produced binaries could be downloaded from a successful run.

+I've been setting up testing, build env in docker and cleaning up the code

+- Katana Steel

 After trying things out, I've managed to setup an automated build test with Travis-CI from github, and I keep a mirror on gitlab which also automatically builds Lithtech engine and and supporting libraries.

 On GitLab two builds are happening 1 for gcc and 1 for clang, to get a diversity in build tools used.
-Each are done with a docker build env which has latest stable cmake, and up to date GCC and Clang, at the time of writing.
+Each are done with a docker build env which has a stable cmake version (currently 3.17.5), and up to date GCC and Clang, at the time of writing.

 - Katana-Steel